latextemplates/generator-latex-template/README.md

    - `git commit` to save your work
    - `git checkout -b template` - to create a branch with initial template (required for updating)
-   - `git checkout master` switch back to your thesis
+   - `git checkout main` switch back to your thesis

-2. Work on the `master` branch
+2. Work on the `main` branch
 3. In case an update comes in, update the `template` branch

    - `git checkout template` - switch to the `template` branch
    - `yo latex-template` - generate new template
    - `git commit` - save the new template
-   - `git checkout master` - switch to your work
+   - `git checkout main` - switch to your work
    - `git merge template` - merge in the template changes
    - resolve conflicts ^^ (Hint: IntelliJ Community Edition has a [great conflict resolving tool](https://www.jetbrains.com/help/idea/resolving-conflicts.html#))